What is fascia?

 Functional Fascial Release

-Fascial mobilisation and nerve mobilisation form part of the classical osteopathy.
-I have acquainted myself with these soft techniques in osteopathic text books.
-Many of these mobilising techniques are similar to those used in Kalevala bonesetting, in which I have been trained.
+Fascial mobilization and nerve mobilization form part of the classical osteopathy.
+I have acquainted myself with these soft techniques in osteopathic text books and educational videos.
+Many of these mobilizing techniques are similar to those used in Kalevala bonesetting, in which I have been trained.
 Some osteopathic techniques require a deeper touch, which I have learned to carry out safely in the Functional Fascial Release training.
-Therefore, it is not difficult for me to perform osteopathic mobilisations.
-In addition, the osteopathy explains the effect of the mobilising techniques used in Kalevala bonesetting, which helps me in the choice of the techniques as well as in their technical execution.
+Therefore, it is not difficult for me to perform osteopathic mobilizations.
+In addition, the osteopathy explains the effect of the mobilizing techniques used in Kalevala bonesetting, which helps me in the choice of the techniques as well as in their technical execution.

 Connective Tissue Manipulation